QuentinAndre/pyprocessmacro/README.md

 Because of the growing popularity of Python in the scientific community, I decided to implement the features of the Process Macro into an open-source library, that researchers will be able to use without relying on those proprietary softwaress.
-PyProcessMacro is released under a BSD license.
+PyProcessMacro is released under a MIT license.

 # 3. Features